-Target Lead Responsibility Performance Indicators Progress against target Ensure that the necessary staff and resources are secured to meet the full requirements of the Commission within budget allocation.
-Joint Secretaries Support: Secretariat staff Appropriate numbers and grades of secretariat staff recruited in line with civil service recruitment principles.
-The provision of an efficient and effective service to the Commission.
-Joint Secretaries SMART objectives set for secretariat staff.
-Staff meeting performance and developmental objectives.
-Ensure that all staff are provided with appropriate training opportunities to help them fulfil their respective roles and meet their objectives.
-Address any absence of administrative support staff and resultant work pressures.
+Target Lead Responsibility Performance Indicators Ensure that the necessary staff and resources are secured to meet the Joint Secretaries • Appropriate numbers and grades of secretariat staff recruited in line with civil service recruitment principles. full requirements of the Commission within budget Support: Secretariat staff allocation.
+The provision of an efficient and Joint Secretaries Objectives set for secretariat staff. effective service to the Staff meeting performance and developmental objectives.
+Commission. • Ensure that all staff are provided with appropriate training opportunities to help them fulfil their respective roles and meet their objectives. • Address any absence of administrative support staff and resultant work pressures.
 Ensure the protection of the good reputation of the IRC.
 Commissioners and Secretariat Procure the services of a media adviser to provide public relations advice to help manage the Commissions' reputation, and to manage all media relations work, including press releases, enquiries, and briefings in relation to report launches.